 One year after being approved for asylum, you can apply for lawful permanent resident status or a green card.
 After obtaining a green card, you will then be required to wait four more years before you can apply for citizenship to the U.S.

 If you have left your country due to fear of persecution, an experienced immigration attorney can help you seek asylum so you no longer fear getting sent back to your homeland.
-The attorneys at Joseph Law Firm have decades of experience offering assistance to immigrants when they need guidance the most.
+The attorneys at Joseph & Hall P.C. have decades of experience offering assistance to immigrants when they need guidance the most.
 Contact them today at one of their Colorado locations and schedule a consultation.

 How did we do?